SyncfusionExamples/how-to-create-and-edit-worksheets-in-the-vue-spreadsheet/README.md

 The editing documentation for the Syncfusion Vue Spreadsheet component: https://ej2.syncfusion.com/vue/documentation/spreadsheet/editing

-Check out this online example of creating and editing worksheet in the Syncfusion Vue Spreadsheet component: https://ej2.syncfusion.com/vue/demos/#/material/spreadsheet/default.html
+Check out this online example of creating and editing a worksheet in the Syncfusion Vue Spreadsheet component: https://ej2.syncfusion.com/vue/demos/#/material/spreadsheet/default.html

 The getting started documentation for the Syncfusion Vue Spreadsheet component: